Hadith 3 & 4 — The Five Pillars: Building Faith's Foundation

 [Quran,22:27,"And proclaim the pilgrimage to humanity.
 They will come to you on foot and on every lean camel from every distant path."]

-[Hadith,Bukhari & Muslim,"Whoever performs Hajj and avoids sin and argumentation will return like the day his mother gave birth to him."]
+[Hadith,Bukhari & Muslim,"Whoever performs Hajj and avoids sin and argumentation will return like the day his mother gave birth to him—sinless."]

 The Fifth Pillar: Sawm

-The fifth pillar is Sawm—fasting in Ramadan.
-This is the pillar that teaches us control, patience, taqwa.
+The fifth pillar is Sawm—fasting in the month of Ramadan.
+From dawn until sunset, we abstain from food, drink, and marital relations.
+This is the pillar that teaches us control, patience, and taqwa—consciousness of Allah.

 [Hadith,Bukhari & Muslim,"Fasting is a shield.
-So when one of you is fasting, let him not speak indecently nor act ignorantly."]
+So when one of you is fasting, let him not speak indecently nor act ignorantly.
+And if someone abuses him or fights him, let him say: I am fasting, I am fasting."]

 [Hadith,Ibn Khuzaymah,"If my Ummah knew what Ramadan truly was, they would wish the whole year was Ramadan."]

 Together, these five pillars form the foundation of our faith.
 But remember—a building with pillars and no roof is still incomplete.
 The five pillars are the base.
-Ihsan, character, sincerity, and consistency—they complete the structure.
+Ihsan, character, sincerity, consistency, brotherhood, mercy, knowledge—these are what complete the structure.
+But without the five pillars, none of it stands.

 Brothers,